-Evolutionary biology presents the only logical, truly developed, and experimentally validated theory for biological aging (Rose et al. 2008), and under evolutionary theories of aging, the absence of aging in fissile organisms and at late adult ages is predicted.
-The force of natural selection is high and constant throughout the development period which starts from the zygote to the first day of reproduction in a population.
-Then the force of natural selection starts to decrease from the first age of reproduction, and it steadily declines toward zero.
-Finally, at the last age of reproduction in a population, it gets near zero where the effect of selection is weaker than the effects of genetic drift.
+Evolutionary biology presents a logical, truly developed, and experimentally validated theory for biological aging (Rose et al. 2008).
+Under evolutionary theories of aging, the absence of aging in fissile organisms and at late adult ages are not only explainable, but are also predictable.
+In the evolutionary theories, aging is thought to result from a detuning of adaptation, such that older individuals are less adapted to the environment compared to younger individuals.
+The difference in adaptation across the age classes results from differences in fitness, since natural selection acts on fitness differences to produce adaptations.
+From zygote until the first age of reproduction in a population, the fitness potential is high and all reproduction will happen in the future, by definition.
+Therefore, the force of natural selection is high and constant throughout the developmental period.
+Then the force of natural selection starts to decline from the first age of reproduction in a population, and steadily decreases toward zero.
+Finally, at the last age of reproduction in a population, or when parental and/or grandparental care becomes irrelevant for fitness (in species to which this applies), natural selection reaches zero, or values near zero where the effect of selection is weaker than the effects of genetic drift.

-During the development period when the force of natural selection is high and constant, the mortality rate is thought to be age-independent (or background) mortality.
+During the developmental period when the force of natural selection is high and constant, the mortality rate is thought to be age-independent (or background) mortality.
 From the first age of reproduction when the force of natural selection decreases steadily, mortality rate starts to increase.
 When the forces of natural selection are declining, it means that selection can no longer eliminate deleterious mutations as effectively.
-In other words, deleterious mutations that are limited to late ages are already passed to the next generation through the reproduction time, before the negative old age signs would become obvious.
-As an example, if a deleterious mutation happens after the first age of reproduction that causes a disease and death at the middle age, the force of natural selection does not have the ability to eliminate that mutation from the population because already some of these genes have been passed to the next generation after the first day of reproduction.
-Mortality rates peak by the end of the reproductive period when the force of natural selection is near zero.
+In other words, deleterious mutations that have impacts that are limited to late ages are already passed to the next generation through the reproduction time, before the negative old age signs would become obvious.
+As an example, if a deleterious mutation has its impact after the first age of reproduction and causes a disease and death at the middle age, the force of natural selection does not have the ability to eliminate that mutation from the population because already some of these genes have been passed to the next generation after the first day of reproduction.
+Moreover, antagonistically pleiotropic genes that have beneficial effects early in life remain in the population even if they have deleterious effects late in life due to selection being weaker at older ages.
+Mortality rates peak by the end of the reproductive period when the force of natural selection reach near zero.
 After the last day of reproduction, during the late-life period, mortality rates stabilize into a plateau.
 The plateau in mortality rates late in life coincides with the plateau in the forces of natural selection after the last age of reproduction in a population.
-Moreover, antagonistically pleiotropic genes that have beneficial effects early in life remain the population even if they have deleterious effects late in life due to selection being weaker at older ages.
+At these late ages, natural selection is ineffective and its impact is overcome by random genetic drift.